aws-samples/aws-reinvent-2019-builders-session-opn215/README.md

 ---
 ### Points to note:
-If you examine the SNort Sensor you will note that it has 3 network adapters configured
+If you examine the Snort Sensor you will note that it has 3 network adapters configured.

 eth0 - default adapter for the EC2 instance running Snort eth1 - target adapter for the Traffic Mirror service used to decapsulate the VXLAN traffic on port 4789